Sayini-16/cis6930sp24-assignment1/README.md

 ## Bugs & Assumptions

 - **Note:**
-   - The project runs perfectly with the python version 3.10 as of now with out any issues.
+   - The project runs perfectly with the python version 3.10 as of now without any issues.

 - **Bugs:**
   - Ensure the `main.py` functions correctly identify and redact all instances of personal information.
 There may be edge cases where data is not detected or redacted.